arp242/goatcounter/README.markdown

 ### PostgreSQL

-Both SQLite and PostgreSQL are supported.
-SQLite should work well for most smaller sites, but PostgreSQL gives some better performance:

-1. Run with custom `-db` flag:
+To use PostgreSQL run GoatCounter with a custom `-db` flag; for example:

     $ goatcounter serve -db 'postgresql://dbname=goatcounter'

-   Or use a socket:

-       $ goatcounter serve \
-           -db 'postgresql://host=/run/postgresql dbname=goatcounter sslmode=disable'
+    $ goatcounter serve -db 'postgresql://host=/run/postgresql dbname=goatcounter sslmode=disable'

-   You can also use the `PG*` environment variables:
+This follows the format in the `psql` CLI; you can also use the `PG*` environment variables:

-       $ PGDATABASE=goatcounter DBHOST=/var/run goatcounter serve -db 'postgresql://'
+   $ PGDATABASE=goatcounter DBHOST=/run/postgresql goatcounter serve -db 'postgresql://'

 See `goatcounter help db` and the [pq docs][pq] for more details.

-2. You can compile goatcounter without cgo if you don't use SQLite:

-       $ CGO_ENABLED=0 go build -ldflags="-X zgo.at/goatcounter.Version=$(git log -n1 --format='%h_%cI')" ./cmd/goatcounter

-   Functionally it doesn't matter too much, but builds will be a bit easier and faster as it won't require a C compiler.

 [pq]: https://pkg.go.dev/github.com/lib/pq#hdr-Connection_String_Parameters